 - Drunk driving and driving while using drugs

 Truck drivers are no different from vehicle drivers.
 The difference is that they are on the job.
 You would hope they wouldn’t be drinking and driving while at work.
 But, it happens.
 So does driving while under the influence of drugs.
-Truck accident lawyer see it all the time.
+Our truck accident lawyer sees it all the time.
 An innocent victim is hurt or killed because of truck driver negligence.

 Truck accidents can happen in a number of ways.
 Truck drivers don’t wake up in the morning and decide they are going to get in an accident.
 Often, with the exception of the reasons above, it is not intentional.
 Some of the most common types of truck accidents are: